Achim63/plover-lookup-enhanced/README.md

 # Installation

 1. Download the .zip (button on the right of this text)
-2. Unzip "Steno lookup.zip"
-3. Double click "Steno lookup" - if asked if you want to install it, do so.
+2. Double click "Steno lookup" - if asked if you want to install it, do so.
-4. If you have dictionaries outside of the default Plover dictionary path, you might want to create soft links to those into ~/Library/Applicaton\ Support/plover/.
+3. If you have dictionaries outside of the default Plover dictionary path, you might want to create soft links to those into ~/Library/Applicaton\ Support/plover/.
 Finder aliases unfortunatley don't work - you'll have to use the Terminal and type:
 >   ln -s path/to/my/dictionary.json ~/Library/Applicaton\ Support/plover/

 # Usage